Get help finding somewhere to live if you've left or are about to leave the military and have nowhere to stay.

 Help from the military

-You can get specialist advice and help finding somewhere to live from the Joint Service Housing Advice Office (JSHAO).
-This is the Ministry of Defence's (MOD) housing advice service.
-You can get help before and after you leave the forces.
+You can get specialist advice from the Ministry of Defence's (MOD) housing advice service - the Joint Service Housing Advice Office (JSHAO) - before you leave the forces.

 Help from military charities